 Most parts from a car can be recovered but the parts that are the most recycled include the batteries, tires, windshield glass, wheels, radiators, rubber hoses, carpets, car seats, belts, steel, iron, oil filters, and mats.
 The recycled glass is usually used to create other things such as jewelry, porcelain, glass beads, and countertops.

 The batteries are used to make new batteries, and the tires are normally used to make new roadways because they are used in pavement bases.
-You can learn more information here about recycled car parts.

 Another part that is removed to recycle the metals inside of it is the catalytic converter.
 Some of the metals found in this car part are of high interest because of their rarity, these include platinum and palladium.

 First, a recycling facility will inspect the car to make sure that it is more valuable to recycle it than repair it.
 Once they determine that repairing the vehicle will be unprofitable then they begin dismantling the automobile.